deven495/ScalerSolutions/Backtracking/Assignment1.md

-BackTracking 1 - > Q1-> Problem Description
+BackTracking 1 - >
+Q1-> Subset

+Problem Description
 Given a set of distinct integers A, return all possible subsets.

 NOTE: